 Equality Statement of Commitment

-Bradford City, in partnership with the Academy and Community Foundation, works across the city to be inclusive and anti-discriminatory and work closely with the EFL, The FA, Kick it Out and Level Playing Field.
+Bradford City, in partnership with our Academy and Community Foundation works across the city to be inclusive and anti discriminatory and work closely with the EFL, The FA, Kick it Out and Level Playing Field.

-We want to ensure the club is a place that is child and family friendly and free from discrimination and unfair behaviour and will do everything we realistically can in order to achieve these objectives.
+We want to ensure that the Club is a place that is child and family friendly, free from discrimination and unfair behaviour and will do everything we realistically can in order to achieve these objectives.

-Bradford City AFC is committed to promoting equality by treating people fairly and with respect; by recognising inequalities exist, by taking steps to address them and by providing access and opportunities for all members of the community.
+Bradford City Football Club is committed to promoting equality by treating people fairly and with respect; by recognising inequalities exist, by taking steps to address them and by providing access and opportunities for all members of the community.

 Our commitment is to eliminate discrimination on the basis of gender, sexual orientation, marital or civil partnership status, gender reassignment, race (which includes colour, nationality, ethnic or national origin), religion or belief, disability, pregnancy and maternity or age.
 These are the protected characteristics of the Equality Act 2010.

 We will ensure that we treat people fairly and with respect and that we will provide access and opportunities for all members of the community to take part in, and enjoy, our activities.

 We will not tolerate harassment, bullying, abuse or victimisation of any individual, which for the purposes of this statement and the actions and sanctions applicable is regarded as discrimination, whether physical or verbal.
 This includes any form of 'Hate Crime' which is a crime targeted at a person because of hostility or prejudice towards that person's disability, ethnicity, religion, sexual orientation or transgender identity.
 The Club will work to ensure that such behaviour is met with the appropriate action in whatever context it occurs, including inappropriate posts through social media.